h0rzn/dbml-tools/limitations.md

 - Notes are not supported
 - Expressions are not supported ```(`id*2`)```

 ## Column
-- Notes are not supported
+- Multi line notes are not supported
 - explicit column types are not supported: `id “bigint unsigned” [pk]`
 - Expression-Defaults are not supported